Avlach30/pitect/documentation.md

   }
   ```
 ## Get orders
-Get list of orders from logged user
+Get list of orders with buyer type from logged user
 Token is obtained from login response
 * ### Endpoint
   `/api/marketplace/orders`